Seong Uk Kim

 Korean Buddhism and Religions, East Asian Buddhism and Religions

-Seong Uk Kim’s research investigates the intersections between Buddhism and other religions in modern and pre-modern Korea, and Buddhist transformation in the colonial and contemporary periods.
-He is currently completing a book manuscript, focusing on the relationship between Buddhist monks and Confucian literati during the Chosŏn dynasty.
-Before coming to Columbia, he worked as a postdoctoral fellow at Washington University in St. Louis (2013-2014) and Harvard University (2014-2015), teaching “Buddhist Traditions,” “Introduction to Korean Religions,” and “Theories and Methods in the Study of Religion.”
+Seong Uk Kim’s research interest lies in the intersections between Buddhism and other religions in pre-modern Korea.
+His first book, Monks and Literati, examines the relationships between Buddhist monastics and Confucian elites with diverse attitudes toward Buddhism in the late Chosŏn period from the 17th to 19th centuries.
+His current research explores the development of self-identifying Sŏn Buddhist communities of the same period to reconstruct the social, cultural, and religious history of Korean Sŏn tradition.
+Before coming to Columbia, he worked as a postdoctoral fellow at Washington University in St. Louis (2013-2014) and Harvard University (2014-2015), teaching “Buddhist Traditions,” “Introduction to Korean Religions,” and “Theories and Methods in the Study of Religion

 Selected Publications